Business Design

 Course Description

 This 12-hour course will present practical information on creating, marketing, and managing a massage therapy practice, as well as information on other types of employment within the massage therapy field.
 Throughout, we will discuss the role of computing and the internet to build an efficient and dynamic practice.
+You will have the opportunity to create a vision of what you want to do with your massage license be it employment or business ownership.

 Course Objectives